Started Business with Cash Journal entry is probably the initial accounting transaction.

 1. Ramesh started business with cash.
 What’s the Journal entry?

 The transaction results in two GL’s Cash and Capital accounts.
 The journal entry to record this transaction is the same as the above.
 However, there shall be a clear description of the Capital GL accounts.
-Instead of recording as just Capital Account, we can record it as Ramesh Capital.
-This helps distinguish the records of each partner if there are more than one partner.
+Instead of recording it as just a Capital Account, we can record it as Ramesh Capital.
+This helps distinguish the records of each partner if there is more than one partner.

 2. Journal entry for commenced business with cash by Suresh